Login to Complete an Application or to Access Reviewing Panel

 Advanced Transplant Providers (ATPs) are vital to the transplant team and community, and ASTS recognizes their service to transplant professionals and transplant patients through the ATP Award.
-This award recognizes the individual for their time and effort dedicated to advancing clinical practice through translation of scientific information, development of standards, and clinical mentoring of the Advanced Transplant Provider.
+This award recognizes an advanced transplant provider who has dedicated their career efforts in advancing evidence-based clinical and surgical management in transplantation, demonstrates multidisciplinary collaboration, leadership, academic and committee contributions in transplant.
 Self-nominations are accepted.

 One award recipient will be selected each year, contingent upon the availability of funds and the receipt of qualified applications.
-The award recipient will receive $1500 honorarium, hotel accommodations for three nights (room and tax only) at the Loews Miami Beach Hotel, and complimentary all-access registration to the Winter Symposium.
+The award recipient will be recognized during the Awards Ceremony at the 2024 Winter Symposium and will receive:

 - ASTS Associate Member

 - Advanced Practice Providers, Nurse Practitioners, Physician Assistants, Transplant Coordinators, and/or those with equivalent degrees such as Masters or Doctorate, PhD, PharmD, and other specialties.
 Note: physicians (MD, DO, or international equivalent) are not eligible to receive this award, please refer to the ASTS Awards page to learn about our other award offerings..

 - May not be the ASTS Advanced Transplant Provider Award recipient within the last five years.

 - May not be a current ASTS ATP Committee member.

 - Nomination letter (500 words maximum, including full name and institution)

 - Leadership qualities (professional, college, community activities including presentations, community work, and publications)